theapphiker/weather-app/README.md

 6. Login into Apache NiFi and import the NiFi flow that is stored in the nifi folder.

 7. Change the parameters in the weatherFlow parameter context as necessary - especially if you changed the passwords in the commands.sql file.
 Start all processors.

 8. View the map at http://localhost:8080.

 ### Configuration
-1. The NWS API does not require an API key, but does require an email address in the header.
-Change the email parameter in the weatherFlow paramter context.

-2. Set up your credentials in .env and commands.sql.
+1. Set up your credentials in .env and commands.sql.
 ```
 URL_DATABASE=postgresql://weather_app:passwordpasswordpassword@postgis_container_prod:5432/weather
 POSTGRES_USER=admin